Edit in GitHubLog an issue

 Tracking interactions with code-based experiences

-Since the onus of rendering the code-based experience lies with the app developer, you must monitor the desired end user interactions and call the appropriate tracking APIs.
-To record an interaction with the code-based content, call the track API provided in the PropositionItem class.
+Since it's up to the app developer to render the content card UI, you must monitor the desired end user interactions and call the appropriate tracking APIs.
+To record an interaction with the code-based experience, call the track API provided in the PropositionItem class.
 The following code shows two examples of tracking: when the content is displayed to the user and when the user clicks on the content.
 These examples are for illustrating how to call the track API and not a recommendation on where it should be called.
 Please examine your app workflow to find the appropriate way to perform tracking.

 Java